jestjs/jest/website/versioned_docs/version-22.3/SnapshotTesting.md

 its component snapshot comparison feature, to promote committing short, focused assertions.

-The aim here is to avoid the dangerous habits of glossing over snapshots in pull requests, and simply regenerating snapshots when test suites fail instead of examining the root causes of their failure.
+The goal is to make it easy to review snapshots in pull requests, and fight against the habit of simply regenerating snapshots when test suites fail instead of examining the root causes of their failure.

 ### 2. Tests should be deterministic

 Your tests should be deterministic.
-That is, running the same tests multiple times on a component that has not changed should produce the same results every time.
+Running the same tests multiple times on a component that has not changed should produce the same results every time.
 You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.

 For example, if you have a